ArtSoller/coffeeSite/README.md

 Learn the theory behind the JavaScript programming language and its applications

 ### Tasks of writing this project
- - [X] Familiarize myself with the JavaScript programming language
+ - [&#x2611;] Familiarize myself with the JavaScript programming language
  - [X] Come up with and develop a website with animation

 ### What the project does